Lattices which can be represented as lattices of intervals: Introduction and the main result

-In Section 2 we show (Theorem \ref{thlocset}) that if $\cam$ is family of subsets of a set $X$ with some special properties - called a \textit{loc-lattice of sets} ( Definition \ref{def21})- which separates $X$, then we may construct a linear ordering $\leq$ of the set $X$ such that every $M\in \cam$ is a convex subset of $(X, \leq)$.
-Moreover if $\cam$ well-separates $X$ then $\cam$ is a sublattice of the lattice of all convex sets of $(X, \leq)$.
+The paper is organized as follows.
+In Section 2, we show that if $\mathcal{M}$ is a family of subsets of a set $X$ with specific properties (a loc-lattice of sets) which separates $X$, then we can construct a linear ordering of $X$ such that every $M\in\mathcal{M}$ is a convex subset.
+Providing the general, unabridged proof of this fact requires an intricate transfinite induction on the equivalence classes of the separation properties, which we present in full detail.

-In Section 3 we introduce the notion of the \textit{semi-prime filter} of a lattice and we show that every lattice is isomorphic to a lattice $\cam$ of subsets of a set $X$ (the set of all semi-prime filters the lattice) which is closed under finite intersections and separates the points of $X$.
-Moreover, if $\cal$ is loc-lattice then $\cal$ is isomorphic to a loc-lattice $(\cam, \subseteq)$ of subsets of a set $X$ which separates $X$ and Theorem \ref{ath} follows from the results of Section 2.